epistulae/Interactive-Lab-Hub/Final Project/README.md

 The overall program is run on a screen and asyncronously, so that connection need to be maintained, and the pi can run continuously on its own.

+The program tracks live time (based on current time zone) and automatically shifts to a new day once it's midnight.
+The program saves the habit state to a file on the pi on a new day or when the program is terminated.
+This file is also pushed to github once a day at midnight.
+Both these things happen even if Zenith has lights off or if it's in another mode.

+Note: lights on and off is not adjusting brightness, but rather the color.
+Lights off is (0,0,0) or black.
+The LEDs interpret lower saturation and color as brightness.
+The overall max brightness of the strip is set on startup of the program, and cannot be changes dynamically for this style of LED strip.

 ### Remote

 The first remote UI looked like this: